Alexanderm0/Serverless_Stock_Market_Prediction/README.md

-# Serverless Spam Classifier
+# Serverless Stock Market Predictions
-This project features a serverless machine learning pipeline for classifying emails as either spam or not spam.
+This project features a serverless machine learning pipeline for predicting the stock market price action based on past events.

 ### Data source
-The dataset used for this implementation is 'Spambase', taken from the UCI machine learning repository which can be found at: http://archive.ics.uci.edu/ml/datasets/Spambase/
+The real life data source will be taken from Yahoo Finance using the yfinance package: https://pypi.org/project/yfinance/

 ### Application
-The trained model will be featured in a Huggingface application in which users can input text and test it on being classified as spam.
-As a use-case, one could use the model to test whether their email will be classified as spam before sending it out.
+In the interface a user will be able to fill in the ticker symbol for a given stock.
+Based on this, the app will use the yfinance package to retrieve up-to-date historical data and perform inference on this input.
+Advice will be displayed to the user based on the intent, i.e. a short or long term investment.